pocoloko/idena-shared-node-guide/README.md

 ## Bonus 4: monitoring your node remotely

-I wrote a little Python script to watch my node and send me an e-mail if its down.
+A Python script to watch the node and send an e-mail if its down.
 Check it out: [remote monitor for idena public shared node](https://github.com/pocoloko/idena-shared-node-monitor)

 ---
 Found this guide useful?
 I accept iDNA donations to address `0x8dc26a6fbdbe2fdb8b5284ab55f56e720b3c42ad`